Jabulani-N/holbertonschool-printf/current_action.md

 - it needs both current and next char so it can differentiate between / and %

-- pointer is so we can edit the same incriment variable across the two functions
+- - we could just use *(inputterFormat + 1) to move to the next character

+- it'll return the number of characters printed, so we can directly add it in _printf.c